 estblished a colony in the North America (Deleware) during the 17th century, but the great bulk of swedish immigrants came in the late 19th and early 20th century.
 Most Swedish immigrants camr to the United States and settled in the Midwest where they left and indelible imprint.
 Small numbers ofindividuals came to America in the late 18th and early 19th century.
 It was note until the 1840s, however, that significant numbers of Swedish immigrants began arriving in America.
 The first organized group of Swedes arrived in New York and settled in Iowa and Illinois.
 By the 1930s nealy 1.3 million Swedes had reached America, making Sweden the seventh most important country in terms of American immigration.

 America's first encounter with the Arabs was ironically also the first foreign war fought by the young Republic--the Barbary Wars.
 The first Arabs to reach America came with the mass of Europeans that flooded into America during the Great Migration (1880-1920) that followed the Civil War.
 This was not Americ's intriduction to Islam.
 The first Artabs were Christians, mostly from Lebano, fleeing percecution from the Muslim majority.
 And after the Congress passed a major immigration reform (1920s), emigration from the Arab world became very difficult.
-This did not change until another immigration reform law (1960s).
+This did not change until another immigration reform law designed to elinminatre perceived raciual bias (1960s).
 This opened the way for Arabs to enter America and many Muslim Arabs took advantage of this opportunity.
 [Orfalea]

 There were immigrants from the Ottomon Empire during the 19th and early 20th century.
 U.S. immigration records report immifration totaled over 325,000 people.
 The question arises, however, as to just who these people were.
 It appears relatively few were ethnic turks.
 The Ottoman Empire was a multi-ethnic empire.
 Turks were actually a minority.
 Christians, Arabs, and Armenions contstituted a major pat of the population.
 It is difficult to tell just who the people immigrating from Turkey were.
 One Greek expert believes that two-thirds were ethnic Greeks.
 [Saloutos]